l460289052/Orbitool/readme.md

 ### 5.Peak List

 Double click at peaks could refit this peak.
+Input a mass could jump to the nearest peak.

 ## III.
 Toolbar